enyciaa/SmallgosShopkeeper/README.md

 Shopkeepers app for intuit hackathon

- Contains:
+Contains
 -Reycycler list of all items in stock
 -Screen to add new items to stock

 Useful bit of code
 -Uses RxJava and Retrofit